 You can read more and sign up here.

-We are planning for a COVID-19 Safe 2020 Tax Year
+We are still planning for a COVID-19 Safe 2020 Tax Year … Please Read

 - Photo ID and Social Security Card or other proof of the Social Security Number — THIS IS NEEDED — NO EXCEPTIONS!
 Medicare Card is NOT proof.

 - Copy of last year’s tax return — VERY IMPORTANT!
 Don’t have?
-Click Here to get a transcript from the IRS before you come to your appointment.
+Click Here to get a transcript from the IRS before you have your interview appointment.

 - Birth dates and Social Security Cards for all members of household